 Each generation of a family business carries different priorities when it comes to ownership, governance, management and future strategy.
 When priorities aren’t aligned, or come into direct opposition, it can threaten the stability of the business – and the family.

-According to Dominic Pelligana, Partner, KPMG Enterprise, who is actively involved with Family Business Australia, managing the different expectations of each generation is ‘crucial’ to ensure a smooth transition and a prosperous outlook.
+According to Dominic Pelligana, Partner, KPMG Private Enterprise, who is actively involved with Family Business Australia, managing the different expectations of each generation is ‘crucial’ to ensure a smooth transition and a prosperous outlook.